-Air quality: For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM{2.5}) from environmental dust (including burn pits), the overall long-term health risk was not evaluated due to no data for analysis.
-Inhalable coarse particulate matter less than 10 micrometers in diameter (PM10) from environmental dust (including burn pits) was not evaluated for long-term health risk due to no data for analysis and no available health guidelines.
-However, the FOB Kutschbach and vicinity area is a dust-prone semi-arid desert environment, also subject to vehicle traffic, and conditions may have varied.
-No burn pits or incinerators existed at FOB Kutschbach.
-Trash was disposed at an offsite burn pit by Local Nationals (LN); the burn pit distance from the FOB is unknown.
-However, the PM10 and the PM{2.5} overall long-term health risks specifically for burn pits were not evaluated due to no environmental samples collected near burn pits provided for analysis-see Section 10.7.
-However, burn pit exposures may vary, as conditions may have varied.
-For inhalational exposure to high levels of dust containing PM10 and PM{2.5}, such as during high winds or dust storms, and for exposures to burn pit smoke, it is considered possible that some otherwise healthy personnel, who were exposed for a long-term period to dust and particulate matter, could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
+Air quality: For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM2.5) from environmental dust, the overall long-term health risk was not evaluated due to insufficient data for analysis.
+Inhalable coarse particulate matter less than 10 micrometers in diameter (PM10) from environmental dust was not evaluated for long-term health risk due to no available health guidelines.
+However, the ANA and vicinity area is a dust-prone desert environment with a semi-arid climate, also subject to vehicle traffic, and conditions may have varied.
+Burn pits existed in the vicinity; however, the PM10 and the PM2.5 overall long-term health risks specifically for burn pits were not evaluated due to the fact that no environmental samples were collected near burn pits- see Section 10.7.
+Where burn pits exist, exposures may vary, as conditions may have varied.
+For inhalational exposure to high levels of dust containing PM10 and PM2.5, such as during high winds or dust storms, and for exposures to incinerator and/or burn pit smoke, it is considered possible that some otherwise healthy personnel, who were exposed for a long-term period to dust and particulate matter, could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
 Personnel with a history of asthma or cardiopulmonary disease could potentially be more likely to develop such chronic health conditions.
-While the dust and particulate matter exposures and exposures to burn pits are acknowledged, at this time there were no specific recommended, post-deployment medical surveillance evaluations or treatments.
+While the dust and particulate matter exposures and exposures to burn pits are acknowledged, at this time there were no specific recommended, postdeployment medical surveillance evaluations or treatments.
 Providers should still consider overall individual health status (e.g., any underlying conditions/susceptibilities) and any potential unique individual exposures (such as burn pits/barrels, incinerators, occupational or specific personal dosimeter data) when assessing individual concerns.
-Certain individuals may need to be followed/evaluated for specific occupational exposures/injuries (e.g., annual audiograms as part of the medical surveillance for those enrolled in the Hearing Conservation Program; and personnel covered by Respiratory Protection Program and/or Hazardous Waste/Emergency Responders Medical Surveillance).
+Certain individuals may need to be followed up with/evaluated for specific occupational exposures/injuries (e.g., annual audiograms as part of the medical surveillance for those enrolled in the Hearing Conservation Program; and personnel covered by Respiratory Protection Program and/or Hazardous Waste/Emergency Responders Medical Surveillance).

 Table 2.
-Population-Based Health Risk Estimates - FOB Kutschbach 1, 2
+Population-Based Health Risk Estimates - ANA